Arc676/Amazons-Mac/README.md

 Player 1's Amazons are represented as bows.
 Player 2's Amazons are represented as spears.
 The first move is always made by Player 1.

 To make a move, three squares need to be clicked in order:
-1) The Amazon to move
+1) The Amazon to move (highlighted in green)
-2) The destination square
+2) The destination square (highlighted in red)
-3) The square to which to shoot the arrow
+3) The square to which to shoot the arrow (will not be highlighted; the turn will be passed to the other player)

 You can press ESC before shooting the arrow to undo your selection(s) and pick different squares.
+At each of the above steps, the following selections are invalid and will have no effect:
+1) Clicking a square that is not currently occupied by an Amazon controlled by the current player
+2) Clicking a square to which the selected Amazon cannot move
+3) Clicking a square to which the selected Amazon cannot shoot an arrow/spear from the destination square

 ### Custom configurations